shahrukhathar/shahrukhathar.github.io/_posts/2016-06-06-Crystals-and-Thinking-Machines.markdown

 Where $$n$$ is the number of data points, since we have eight data points, $$n = 8$$ in this case.
 If our predictions are perfect then this function will be zero, but if they are not then this function will take a value which is directly proportional to how bad our predictions are.
 The right values of $$w$$ and $$t$$ are the ones at which this function will assume its lowest value.
-This function can be minimized in a number of ways, we would be using a method called Gradient Descent.
-Gradient Descent works by finding the derivative of the parameters (in this case $$w$$ and $$t$$) with respect to the error function and then using it change the parameters such that it decreases the error.
-However, gradient descent is overkill for this simple problem, there exist exact formulae that give the values of $$w$$ and $$t$$.
+One can minimize this function in a number of ways, and for this rather simple problem there exists an exact formulae that give the values of $$w$$ and $$t$$.
 Using them, the values we get are $$w = 15.57$$ and $$t = 83.31$$.
 Plotting the regression line with the data we get

 ![ ](/images/figure_1_Reg.png)